 Similarly, Director advocate Salma Ali of BNWLA (Dhaka Tribune, 2016) has stated, women and girls are not reporting crime due to the fear of losing the family reputation sometimes with their utmost shame.
 This has become a great reason for not reporting the crimes by the women (Dhaka Tribune, 2021: 4).
 According to a WHO report, more than 60 per cent of women in Bangladesh accept men’s rights in beating their wives, which is why; many women do not feel it is justified in lodging a complaint against the crimes happening to them.
-The story of Tamima Akter Sathi is another in the long list of women suffering from despair, hopelessness, and struggle to fight for a cause.
+The story of Mrs. T is another in the long list of women suffering from despair, hopelessness, and struggle to fight for a cause.
 She was quick to respond that her partner has no right to commit violence against her, yet she has been tortured both physically and mentally for her father's money.
 As she mentioned and I quote “I silently bear all the torture all the pain because I don’t want to get divorce.
 What will happen to my daughter and me if I get divorce?
 I bear this pain silently for 17 years”.
 However, she mentioned that after a few years of silence she tried to leave her husband, but she faced obstacles from her own family.
-Tamima mentioned in her interview and I quote “I don’t have any support as my father was saying I should live with my husband.
+Mrs T mentioned in her interview and I quote “I don’t have any support as my father was saying I should live with my husband.
 He thought if I come back to his house his reputation will destroy.
 He was thinking about what the family will say?
 What will the community say?
 But he’s not thinking about me”.

-Tamima has endured pain for a long time because she fears that she will not be socially accepted if she is divorced, and will be abandoned by her own family.
+Mrs. T has endured pain for a long time because she fears that she will not be socially accepted if she is divorced, and will be abandoned by her own family.
 Here in these cases the third-dimensional view of power is applicable (mentioned in chapter 2) which demonstrates “power over interest”, where the powerless group is neither aware of, nor able to exercise their rights.
-In Tamima’s case, although she is aware of her legal rights; nevertheless she’s in no position to exercise those rights.
+In Mrs. T’s case, although she is aware of her legal rights; nevertheless she’s in no position to exercise those rights.
 In this dimension, Luke (2005) refers to power relations as a “false consciousness”, where the dominant group inherits the power from past structures and cultural beliefs.
 Furthermore, Luke (2005) argues, power and knowledge are interrelated; for example, people in society believe in certain knowledge, which is patterned in a way that will only benefit a certain group.
 Moreover, the dominant group shapes issues in a certain way, and because of which the unequal social structure appears natural and unchangeable (Luke, 2005).